Elementary School Lesson Plan: Anthropology

 - Gather, use and evaluate researched information to support analysis and conclusions.

-- Subtopic: The Native Context and the Arrival of other Peoples; Humans and Oregon's Diverse Landscapes (Background information for teachers)
+- Subtopic: Native Cultures and the Coming of Other People; The First Peoples (Background information for teachers)

-- Subtopic: The Native Context and the Arrival of Other Peoples: Shaping the Landscape (Background information for teachers)
+- Subtopic: Native Cultures and the Coming of Other People: Trade (Background information for teachers)

-- Subtopic: Where Living Waters Flow: Place and People: Native American Cultures: The Takelma & Other Peoples (Background information for teachers)
+- Subtopic: Where Living Waters Flow: Place and People: Native American Cultures (Background information for teachers)

-- Subtopic: The Great Divide: Resettlement and the New Economy: Relocation to Reservation Lands (Background information for teachers and reading for 5th graders)
+- Subtopic: The Great Divide: Resettlement and the New Economy: Treaties and Reservations (Background information for teachers and reading for 5th graders)

 - Wasco (Warm Springs) Reservation Sketch Map Submitted with Treaty of 1855